 What is a preposition, anyway?

 Prepositions are used to construct sentences.
 They are used to show a relation of location, time and direction by linking nouns, phrases or pronouns to other words.
 Examples of prepositions include above, on, against, during and throughout.
+Look through this page for details on this topic.

 When it is okay to end with a preposition.